neoito-hub/learningHub/content/ui-mastery/9-workshop-practice-2.md

 * Use material icons or font awesome icons.
 * Images, CSS, JS should be compressed.
 * Don't use inline CSS.
-* Use slick https://kenwheeler.github.io/slick/ for carousel.
+* Faq section should be accordion

 ## Check the performance Audit
 [Try to make the performance audit score to 90+](https://developers.google.com/web/tools/lighthouse/)